iridium-browser/iridium-browser-ubuntu/mojo/public/tools/bindings/README.md

 :   The `MinVersion` attribute is used to specify the version at which a given
     field, enum value, interface method, or method parameter was introduced.
     See [Versioning](#Versioning) for more details.

+**`[EnableIf=value]`**
+:   The `EnableIf` attribute is used to conditionally enable definitions when
+    the mojom is parsed.
+If the `mojom` target in the GN file does not include the matching `value` in the list of `enabled_features`, the definition will be disabled.
+This is useful for mojom definitions that only make sense on one platform.
+Note that the `EnableIf` attribute can only be set once per definition.

 ## Generated Code For Target Languages